 The Company plans to expand development of its lead therapeutic candidate and other candidates, and explore strategic partnerships.
-Management believes that current cash along with the approximately \$870 thousand it received in April 2023 pertaining to year-three of the Company's SBIR Award (see Note 7) are sufficient to fund operations and capital requirements into the second quarter of 2023, but not sufficient to fund requirements for a full 12 months from the date of these financial statements.
+Management believes that current cash is sufficient to fund operations and capital requirements into September 2023, but will not be sufficient to fund requirements for a full 12 months from the date of these financial statements.

-To support its planned operations, the Company will require additional capital; however, the Company cannot be certain that additional funding will be available on acceptable terms, or at all.
-Through March 31, 2023, the Company's primary source of capital was from the sale of equity securities in the IPO, previous sales of convertible promissory notes and funds received under the SBIR Award.
-For the foreseeable future, the Company plans to fund its operations by continuing to raise additional capital, primarily through sales of equity or debt, and from funds received under the SBIR Award.
+To support its planned expanded operations, the Company will require additional capital; however, the Company cannot be certain that additional funding will be available on acceptable terms, or at all.
+Through June 30, 2023, the Company's primary source of capital was from the sale of equity securities, funds received under the SBIR Award (see Note 7), and previous sales of convertible promissory notes.
+For the foreseeable future, the Company plans to fund its operations by continuing to raise additional capital, primarily through sales of equity or debt and pursuit of additional grants.

 To the extent the Company raises additional funds by issuing equity securities, its stockholders may experience significant dilution.
 Any debt financing, if available, may include potentially dilutive features and include restrictive covenants that impact the Company's ability to conduct business.
-If the Company is unable to raise additional capital when required or on acceptable terms, the Company may have to (i) significantly scale back its planned operations or (ii) relinquish or otherwise dispose of rights to technologies on unfavorable terms.
+If the Company is unable to raise additional capital when required or on acceptable terms, the Company may have to (i) significantly scale back its planned operations or (ii) relinquish or otherwise dispose of rights to technologies on unfavorable terms